subarubingo/Spying-Bird-Nest-with-RSPi-and-Python/building_phase.md

 <img src="images/03_Wiring.jpg" width="350"> <img src="images/WiringDiagram.jpg" width="350">

 We referenced "The Official Raspberry Pi Camera Guide" by Raspberry Pi Press (ISBN 978-1-912047-52-9) Chapter 14 "Install a bird box camera" for wiring IR LED to RPi.
+We also adjusted the camera focus.

 ### (5) Python coding